by Freddy Tran Nager, Founder of Atomic Tango + A Guy Who Loves His Customers (well, most of ’em)…

 1. Many marketers think “customer centricity” simply means “great service” – a misunderstanding that could be devastating.

 One customer might consider “great service” as simply getting what he wants quickly with no hassles; another customer expects to be waited on hand-and-foot.
-And while all customers say they want great service, many customer-centric small businesses went bankrupt as those same customers flocked to Walmart’s low prices.
+And while all customers say they want great service, many customer-centric small businesses failed as those same customers flocked to Walmart’s low prices.

 In her post “Customer Service Alone Is Not Enough,” Harvard Business Review editor Karen Dillon wrote “Virgin Atlantic Airways provided me with the best customer service I’ve ever had… My thanks to them?
 I’ve never once flown Virgin again.”
 Her reason?
 “At the time, Virgin didn’t have a great frequent flier program.”